putneydm/david_site_jekyll/test/_posts/2025/death-star.markdown

 He shut it out of his mind and walked confidently toward the passage.
 It led into the stacks.
 Walls of containers reached up and disappeared into the darkness.
 A string of dim light bulbs swayed overhead to light the way.
 A slightly rotten smell hung in the air.

 Looking down at his map every few seconds, he wound his way though the alley, as it twisted and turned into the structure.
 He saw a pair of glowing eyes watching him from a dark doorway.
 "Don't look," he thought, but still glanced over several times.
 They followed him as he passed and faded back into the dark.
 With each step his uncertainty grew -- a rising feeling of danger.
 He jumped at the sound of a sudden sharp clank.
-Once again he tried to tamp his fear down but it was growing from a buzz into an alarm.
+Once again he tried to tamp his fear down as it was grew from a buzz into an alarm.
 He repeatedly felt for his sidearm, as if seeking reassurance of its presence.
 A ladder, stairs, even a lift -- something had to be there to take him up to the office.
 Nothing.
 Dead end after dead end.

 His worry had grown into a mild panic.
 A type of danger he'd never felt.
 He'd never commanded a battle group.
 He'd gone straight from the academy to his adjunct role.
 He wasn't really a combat guy.
 But this wasn't combat.
 It was a general feeling of menace, as if anything ...

 He was lost.
 He decided to backtrack following the path on his map.
 He looked for familiar sights on the passage back, but the complex was so chaotic, so cobbled together and to be completely nondescript.
 He continued to glance down at the map.
 That cargo stack -- he recognized the bright green containers.
 The rubbish piled around.
 It made sense.
 The street was just beyond.

 But the passageway ended on a blank wall.
-A Stack of cargo crates was now blocking the exit.
-He could hear the mechanical whirring and clanking of a cargo doid, and a loud metallic boom as it set down another crate, shaking the whole stack.
+Was he lost?
+No. A Stack of cargo crates was now blocking what should be the exit.
+He could hear the mechanical whirring and clanking of a cargo doid and a loud metallic boom as it set down another crate, shaking the whole stack.
 He saw light along the side.
 Maybe just enough space for him to squeeze his way past.
 Maybe if he climbed up.

 From behind a loud thud and clank shook the ground as a cargo crate dropped to the ground, blocking the other end of the passageway.
 A visceral wave of fear swept over him.
 Then he heard a voice.

 "Well, well, well.
 Seems weef got a bit lost, eh?
 My directions not so good are they?"
 It was a lilting, lower-class patois from one of the Outer Rim worlds.

 A stormtrooper stepped from the darkness.
 Several others quickly flanked him, their blaster rifles trained on the young officer.
 The lead trooper doffed his helmet and let his blaster flop down and hang on its strap.
-Before the officer could een react that troopers had fanned out to encircle him.
+Before the officer could even react that troopers had fanned out to encircle him.

 "We sees you flying in dees Imperial Shuttle.
 A real good one not no cargo ship like we get all de time and the boys we start thinking."
 He paused.
 "Ahh, don' do dat."
 He motioned to a trooper to take the officer's sidearm.
 Another cargo container thudded into place.

 "You're stormtroopers," the officer stammered.
 "This is an Imperial facility."

 "Dis facility Imperial.
 Sure true.
-We Black Hand."
+We Storms but we also Black Hand."
 He said it as if the officer should know how it is.

+"You're traitors," he hissed at them.

-"Black Hand sell to Bothans.
-Bothans sell to Rebels.
+"Loyal Imperial.
+Black Hand one sell to Bothans.
+Bothans one sell to Rebels.
 We loyal."
 He let out a laugh.

-"You're traitors," he hissed at them.

-The lead stormtrooper paused, as if taking offense at the reply.
-He shouldered his gun strap and slowly walked over to the officer.
+The lead stormtrooper shouldered his gun strap and slowly walked over to the officer.
 He circled about him, looking him over.
 He stopped and leaned in, just inches from his face.

 "We no traitors.
-We Imperial.
 Just sell.
 They buy.
 Everyone happy."
 His eyes darkened.
 His tone became serious.
 "I know why yee be at here.
 You be traitor.
-Your boss be traitor.
+You admiral be traitor.
 Big traitor."

 The trooper stepped back.
 He paused as if thinking.
 Then he took on an almost theatrical air.

-"Here be deal.
-We take ship."
+"Here deal.
+Take ship we do."
 He swung his arms in toward his chest as if grasping.
-"You help, unlock codes, maybe we let live."
+"You help, unlock codes, maybe live."
 He laughed and turned to the other troopers as if waiting for them to laugh.
 "No I kid you be fine.
 We like you."
 He spread his arms as if to give him a big hug.
 His tone changed again.
 "No help.
 That different."
 He grabbed his rifle and bounced it up and down a couple times.

 "I'll never join you," the officer snapped in horror.